-With Sova’s drone and bow abilities, he’s able to recon areas of the map where the opponents may be contesting and conveying this information to his team.
+Sova’s and Skye’s abilities allow for them to recon areas of the map where the opponents may be contesting and convey this information to their team.
 Breach on the other hand uses his abilities to flush out and disrupt opponents in hard to reach locations from relative safety.

 While Initiators are in a category of their own, they could easily perform the defensive playstyle of a Sentinel and Controller, or take a more proactive role like a Duelist.

 The importance of agent select

 Before a match starts players will have an opportunity to select an agent they wish to play, referred to in-game as agent select.
 Assembling a well-balanced line-up of agents can go a long way to improving the chances of winning a match.